 Bokeh is a Python interactive visualization library for large datasets that natively uses the latest web technologies.
 Its goal is to provide elegant, concise construction of novel graphics in the style of Protovis/D3, while delivering high-performance interactivity over large data to thin clients.

 Hadley Wickham’s ggplot2 is a foundational exploratory visualization package for the R language.
 Based on “The Grammar of Graphics” it provides a powerful, declarative and extremely general way to generate bespoke plots of any kind of data.
-It’s really quite incredible.
-Various implementations to other languages are available, but a faithful implementation for python users has long been missing.
-Although still young (as of Jan-2014), the yhat/ggplot project has been progressing quickly in that direction.
+Various implementations to other languages are available.
+A good implementation for Python users is has2k1/plotnine.

-IPython Notebook is a web application for creating IPython notebooks.
+Jupyter Notebook is a web application for creating Jupyter notebooks.

 of input/output cells which can contain code, text, mathematics, plots

 Jupyter notebooks can be converted to a number of open standard output formats